 - Rhodiola – Helps improve physical & mental performance, aids in concentration and memory, especially when under stress.
 It has an energizing effect on the body as it uplifts the mood and gives resilience to stress.
 To begin, start at 6 to 12g a day

 - Schisandra Chinensis – A five-flavoured berry.
-Improves overall physical and mental performance, indicated for those that are stressed & fatigued, affecting the sleep or libido.
+Improves overall physical and mental performance, especially for those that are experiencing stress & fatigue, affecting the sleep or libido.
 It acts as an antioxidant that regulates the mood & supports liver health.
 In powder form, begin at, 3.0 to 5.0g per day

 - Reishi – A medicinal mushroom, helps to modulate the immune system.
-It is helpful for individuals that are stressed, anxious, fatigued, and experiencing sleep issues.
-It is used to achieve a calm state long-term and helps promote peace.
-Powder of 20 to 27g a day is recommended
+It is helpful for individuals that are experiencing stress, anxiety, fatigue, and sleep issues.
+It helps to achieve a calm state long-term and promotes peace.
+Powder of 20 to 27g a day is the recommendation

 So, How Do You Use Them?

 Adaptogens come in powder form, capsules, tea, and in the form of tinctures.
 However, the most potent form of taking them would be either in powder form or herbal tinctures.
-Powders can be added to your smoothies or a warm cup of tea, starting with two teaspoons and increasing dosage when required.
+You can add powders to your smoothies or a warm cup of tea, starting with two teaspoons and increasing dosage when required.

 Contraindications: Adaptogens can increase the effectiveness of some conventional medications such as antibiotics, antidepressants, and hypoglycemics agents.
 On the other hand, adaptogens can also reduce the side effects of certain medications.
 If you are on any of these medications, check with your practitioner before using them.
 Overall, they are a safe, effective, and versatile group of herbs used to treat various body systems associated with high-stress levels